 ABOUT THE FESTIVAL

-Considered the largest film festival of its kind, our films combine stellar filmmaking, beautiful cinematography and first-rate storytelling to inform, inspire and ignite solutions and possibilities to restore the earth and human communities while creating a positive future for the next generation.
-Festival-goers delight in seeing award-winning films about nature, community activism, adventure, conservation, water, energy and climate change, wildlife, environmental justice, agriculture, and indigenous cultures.
+Our films combine stellar filmmaking, beautiful cinematography and first-rate storytelling to inform, inspire and ignite solutions and possibilities to restore the earth and human communities while creating a positive future for the next generation.
+Festival-goers delight in seeing award-winning films about nature, community activism, adventure, conservation, health, water, energy and climate change, wildlife, environmental justice, food and farming.

-Following the January film festival in Nevada City, CA, the festival goes on tour and travels to over 160 locations throughout the United States and internationally.
-Only 2019 Official Selections will be considered for the National Tour; most films selected are fewer than 40 minutes.
+Following the January film festival in Nevada City, CA, the festival goes on tour and travels to over 180 locations throughout the United States and internationally, inspiring individuals to take action and help in the environmental movement year-round.
+Only 2020 Official Selections will be considered for the Tour; most films selected are fewer than 40 minutes.

 Best of Festival

 Spirit of Activism